ChanminK/SignalSend/README.md

 # SignalSend
 Siege Week 7 Project: Signal Send!

+# NOTE:
+This project is hosted on _React_ which turns on after like a minute of activity bc free plan, so please be patient!

 A cool little project where you can both send and recieve signals!
 But you've gotta decypt them :D